CAMBRIDGE, Mass.--(BUSINESS WIRE)--

 About Foundation Medicine

-dedicated to a transformation in cancer care in which treatment is
+company dedicated to a transformation in cancer care in which treatment

-informed by a deep understanding of the genomic changes that contribute
+is informed by a deep understanding of the genomic changes that

-to each patient's unique cancer.
-The company's clinical assays,
+contribute to each patient's unique cancer.
+The company's clinical

-malignancies and sarcomas, provide a comprehensive genomic profile to
+provide a fully informative genomic profile to identify a patient's

-identify the molecular alterations in a patient's cancer and match them
+individual molecular alterations and match them with relevant targeted

-researchers and drug developers to help advance the science of molecular
+developers to help advance the science of molecular medicine in cancer.

 This press release contains "forward-looking statements" within the